Agave vilmoriniana

 Agave vilmoriniana, sometimes misspelled vilmoriana, and popularly known as octopus agave, is a species of agave endemic to Mexico.
 It is known for its untoothed arching and twisting leaves.
-The flower stalk of Agave vilmoriniana can reach up to 30 ft high, and the plant often dies after flowering.

 Taxonomy

 Wild plants had been found in 1899 by Joseph Nelson Rose near Guadalajara, Jalisco.
 The species was named by Alwin Berger in 1913 in honor of Maurice de Vilmorin, based on specimens collected by Leon Diguet and grown at the Jardin des Plantes in Paris.

 Distribution

-In nature, the octopus agave prefers the cliffs of barrancas of southern Sonora, Chihuahua, Sinaloa, Jalisco, Durango, Nayarit and Aguascalientes, typically between elevations of 600 to 1,700 meters.
+In nature, the octopus agave prefers the cliffs of barrancas of southern Sonora, Chihuahua, Sinaloa, Jalisco, Durango, Nayarit and Aguascalientes, typically between elevations of 600 to 1,700 m.